Melandel/what-to-do-in-life/README.md

 > Being in a situation of immediate distress does not justify that people who love me should make themselve available for me

 * That's right.
 The path is to be walked alone - others may join for the duration they wish, but one cannot depend on them

+## Direction (solo)
+> Getting faster at things I already do does not seem to be the way, because it's lonely at the top and it gets repetitive.
+Perfection is a goal of efficiency, not personal growth.

+What are things that make me feel happy that I can do on my own?
+* Inspire (art)
+* Experiment (increase pool of possible things to do)
+* Show to others a taste that they don't know of (authenticity)